 InVision offers the most sophisticated diagnostic tools available to diagnose and differentiate between the various forms of AMD.
 You can help by checking your vison in everyday for just a few seconds and make sure you don’t see any changes.
 The Amsler Grid above is a useful in-home screen tool.

 Treatment depends on which form of AMD that you have.

-• When dry AMD progresses, the treatment will center on nutritional therapy and supplements used to increase the quantities of vitamins and minerals need to protect your macula.
-There were two government sponsored studies called AREDS 1 and AREDS 2 which scientifically demonstrated the benefit a the AREDS formula in patients diagnosed with AMD.
+- For early dry AMD, oral nutritional therapy and supplements are used to protect your macula.
+There were two government sponsored studies called AREDS 1 and AREDS 2 which scientifically demonstrated the benefit of the AREDS formula in patients diagnosed with AMD.

 • For wet AMD the most common treatment is anti-VEGF (vascular endothelial growth factor) therapy.
 This involves periodic eye injections of a chemical called an "anti-VEGF.”
 Normally, VEGF supports the growth of new blood vessels, but with AMD VEGF is unhealthy because the new vessels grow leak blood and fluid destroying the retina.
 An intraocular shot of an anti-VEGF medication slows or stops the development of new blood vessels behind the retina to maintain your vison.
 This is an extraordinary development because in the past the vast majority of people with wet AMD become legally blind.
 Not so today!
 Fortunately, at InVision, we use special techniques for eye injections which are typically quick and painless.
 The medication effects can last a month and or longer.
 We offer the latest FDA-approved treatments.
 It is extremely important that people do not delay their injections because it can lead to irreversible loss of vison.